radiorabe/rabe-zabbix/README.md

 | 6.4 | ✅ | for LTS preparation work until 7.0 is available |
 | 7.0 | ✅ | once released |

+## OS Version Support

+Our Zabbix 3.0 template mainly template EL7 installations based on CentOS 7.
+The 6.4+ templates aim to support both EL7 as well as EL9, with EL7 on a best effort case (e.g. we don't workaround the lack of `timedatectl show` on old distros, their timedatectl stays unmonitored).

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for our contributor documentation.